Exception and error resolution

 Note: When replacing a file, the metadata associated with the new file overwrites any metadata associated with the original file.
 For example, if the original file's author is Steve Bruhle and the replacement file's author is Dave Crews, the metadata in Relativity displays Dave Crews.

 Some files are password-protected.
-If Relativity cannot find the password during the Discover phase, you will see an error with the category, Password Protected Container.
-The resolution for this error is to add the password to the Password Bank.
+If Relativity cannot find the password during the Discover phase, you will see an exception with the category, Password Protected Container.
+The resolution for this exception is to add the password to the Password Bank.

 To add a password to the bank, perform the following steps: